 - Visually inspect the coupling.
 Align and lubricate as required and replace any components that have excessive wear

 - Inspect and clean the oil reservoir suction screens

 - Visually inspect the oil cooler tubes and clean the waterside if necessary

 - Inspect the inlet throttle valve

 The Importance of Proper Preventative Maintenance Checks

 Carrying out regular preventive maintenance can help your centrifugal air compressor and all the inline equipment to run at their optimum performance.
 If you were to let your centrifugal air compressor wear down, eventually shutting down, then so would your projects.

 Regular preventative maintenance will also help direct you to any issues before they’re able to propagate into more serious long-term damage.
-Each compressor manufacturer will provide specific maintenance schedules and maintenance kits that are recommend for your model’s proper service; like in the checklist example provided above.
+Each compressor manufacturer will provide specific maintenance schedules and maintenance kits that are recommended for your model’s proper service; like in the checklist example provided above.

-Following a regular maintenance schedule will not only reduce service calls but it will also ensure that you have an efficient centrifugal air compressor performance, along with extending the life of your centrifugal air compressor.
+Following a regular maintenance schedule will not only reduce service calls but will also ensure that you have an efficient centrifugal air compressor performance, along with extending the life of your centrifugal air compressor.
 Read our guide on Air Compressor Maintenance – How to Guide – Preventative & Ongoing here!